mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 ##### Encoding

-The encoding of the source files is set to UTF-8 using:
+The encoding of the source files is set to UTF-8:

 ```xml
 <project>